-Some examples of time delay measurement with the sinusoidal sweep excitation are shown in Fig. 12, with emission from point 2 and receiver at point 1 (path $2\rightarrow$ 1).
-The upper diagrams represent the square amplitude of the Hilbert transform of the cross-correlation function; the lower diagrams represent the same results obtained after preliminary "normalization" of the cross-spectrum based on the coherence function.
+Some examples of time delay measurement with the sinusoidal sweep excitation are shown in Fig. 12, with emission from point 2 and receiver at point 1 (path $2 \rightarrow$ 1).
+The upper diagrams represent the square amplitude of the Hilbert transform of the cross-correlation function; the lower diagrams represent the same results obtained after preliminary "normalization" of the cross-spectrum.